-King Henry VIII of England is quite possibly one of history’s most famous rulers, though not for his power as king.
-Henry VIII’s fame instead lies in the number of wives that he had; six in total, though only three of them were deemed legal in the eyes of the church.
-Henry VIII’s wives were equally as famous as their husband, mostly because of the gruesome end that a few of them met as they left him.
+King Henry VIII of England is one of history’s most famous rulers, though not for his power as king.
+Henry VIII’s fame instead lies in the number of wives that he had: six in total, though only three of them were deemed legal in the eyes of the church.

-So, who were Henry VIII’s wives, and what happened to them?
+So, who were all of the king’s consorts — and what happened to them?

 2. Anne Boleyn

-Anne Boleyn became one of Henry VIII’s wives after her own sister had been tossed aside.
-Mary Boleyn had had an affair with the king during his marriage to Catherine of Aragon, and had been dismissed after consummating their union.
+Anne Boleyn became one of King Henry VIII’s wives after her own sister had been tossed aside.
+Mary Boleyn had had an affair with the king during his marriage to Catherine of Aragon and had been dismissed after consummating their union.

 Anne, hoping to avoid the same treatment as her sister, refused to become Henry VIII’s mistress, instead, telling him he had to court her and marry her to bed her.
 Being denied the object of his affections eventually drove Henry to break from the Catholic Church and begin his own.

 Henry VIII appointed the Boleyn family’s chaplain as the head of his new church, the Archbishop of Canterbury, and wed Anne in a secret service.

 As the Catholic Church began to move against Henry VIII, Anne Boleyn proved invaluable for the newly established Church of England.
 As it was aligned with her family, and she was aligned with the king, the Church of England fell under Henry VIII’s command.